Remembering How to Consciously Walk Again

 So, as you breathe in, connect with where you feel the physical and psychological pain in your body and say 'hello' to it.
 As you breathe out imagine reaching out your hand and telling it, ‘Come, please join me for the walk.’
 Just like a caregiver reaches out a hand to a child who is upset.
 By doing this we are acknowledging that parts of us are in pain and not judging them as wrong or pushing them away.
 We are guiding ourselves to walk even as we hold pain, because we know that this is nourishing and nurturing for us.

-If connecting with internal pain triggers difficult, past memories, then please exercise caution and seek support from a psychologist or psychotherapist who can explore your experiences with you in greater depth.
+If connecting with internal pain triggers difficult, past memories, then please exercise caution and seek support from a friend, family member, or professional who can explore your experiences with you in greater depth.

 7. Connect with your environment